Zoolander: Censorship

 Zoolander was never shown in Malaysia, as the film depicts an attempted assassination of the Malaysian prime minister.
 Malaysia's censorship board deemed it "definitely unsuitable".
-The film was also banned in neighboring Singapore due to bilateral sensitivities and the movie's depiction of using the drug peyote.
+The film was also banned in neighboring Singapore due to "controversial elements" according to the country's Board of Film Censors.
 It was subsequently made available in Singapore in 2006, with an NC-16 rating.
-In the United States, the film was originally rated R for its sexual content, profanity, and drug references, but was later re-rated PG-13 on appeal.
+In the United States, the film was originally rated R for its sexual content, profanity and drug references, but was later re-rated PG-13 on appeal.

 In the Asian release, all references to the country of Malaysia were changed to Micronesia, the subregion which Hansel mistook for Malaysia at one point in the western version.

-In the United States, since the film was released on September 28, 2001 (about two weeks after the 9/11 attacks on the World Trade Center), Stiller made the executive decision to digitally remove any backgrounds that originally contained the Twin Towers in the background skyline.
+In the United States, since the film was released on September 28, 2001 (about two weeks after the September 11 attacks on the World Trade Center), Stiller made the executive decision to digitally remove the twin towers from any background shots that originally contained them.
 Stiller defended his decision to erase images of New York's World Trade Center Towers from the film, saying he did what he thought was appropriate at the time.
+The Twin Towers were later restored for the 2016 Blu-ray release.